tolgasaglik/Pose-Tracker-with-Openpose-ROS/readme.md

     source devel/setup.bash

 5. Invoke the launcher.
-You may modify it if you want to use another camera etc.
+You may modify it if you want to use another camera.

     roslaunch $(find gesture_detector)/launch/gesture_detector.launch